yWorks/yfiles-for-html-demos/demos/databinding/simplegraphbuilder/README.md

 [You can also run this demo online](https://live.yworks.com/demos/databinding/simplegraphbuilder/index.html).

-This demo uses [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder), [TreeBuilder](https://docs.yworks.com/yfileshtml/#/api/TreeBuilder) or [AdjacencyGraphBuilder](https://docs.yworks.com/yfileshtml/#/api/AdjacencyGraphBuilder) to automatically build a graph from business data.
+This demo automatically builds a graph from business data using [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder), [TreeBuilder](https://docs.yworks.com/yfileshtml/#/api/TreeBuilder) or [AdjacencyGraphBuilder](https://docs.yworks.com/yfileshtml/#/api/AdjacencyGraphBuilder).
-The business data can be stored in _arrays_ or in _JSON_ format.
+The business data is stored in arrays or in **JSON** format.

 The nodes are visualized by a [TemplateNodeStyle](https://docs.yworks.com/yfileshtml/#/api/TemplateNodeStyle) instance that binds to the business data objects which [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder), [TreeBuilder](https://docs.yworks.com/yfileshtml/#/api/TreeBuilder) and [AdjacencyGraphBuilder](https://docs.yworks.com/yfileshtml/#/api/AdjacencyGraphBuilder) store in the graph item's [ITagOwner#tag](https://docs.yworks.com/yfileshtml/#/api/ITagOwner#tag).

 See the the Developer's Guide section on [creating a Graph from Business Data](https://docs.yworks.com/yfileshtml/#/dguide/graph_builder) for an in-depth explanation of the relevant concepts.